joostgp/kaggle_ad_detection/README.md

 - Matplotlib 1.5.1
 - XGBoost 0.4a30 (*)

-*) Pip installation may not work on Windows environments, see here for more information https://pypi.python.org/pypi/xgboost/.
+*) Pip installation may not work on Windows environments, see following link for more information https://pypi.python.org/pypi/xgboost/.